-First, let’s have a glance at traditional wedding processional order.
-Check the Infographics.
+First, let’s have a glance at the traditional wedding processional order.
+Check the Infographic.

 Traditional Wedding Processional Order